Note: This file is about 140K in size so may take a few seconds to load,

 de France, for those interested.
 The revised 3rd edition

-of our Cours sur le Coran has been reprinted and
+of our Cours sur le Coran has been reprinted and this takes

-the reader through the Qur’an by themes and so gives
+the reader through the Qur’an by themes and so gives a good

 understanding of what the Qur’an actually teaches.
-It
+It also

 provides indices and a glossary of main Muslim terminology.